 Enter the following figures into the DuPont analysis calculator for quickly calculating return on equity.

 The income of the company after paying off tax liability is its net income.
 This figure can be easily obtained from the statement of income and expenses.

 Enter the amount of total assets of the company.
-This figure is simply available in the balance sheet of the company.
+This figure is simply available on the balance sheet of the company.

 Shareholders’ equity includes equity capital and reserves and surplus available with the company.
-This is per se the kitty of shareholders.
+This is, per see, the kitty of shareholders.

 Let us try to understand the concept well with the help of an example.
 The data of three companies (X, Y, and Z) are given as below:

 |Particular||Company X||Company Y||Company Z|